JakobOvrum/LuaD/README.markdown

 Unlike many other libraries built on the Lua C API, LuaD doesn't expose the Lua stack - instead, it has wrappers for references to Lua objects, and supports seamlessly and directly converting any D type into a Lua type and vice versa.
 This makes it very easy to use and encourages a much less error-prone style of programming, as well as boosting productivity by a substantial order.
 Due to D's powerful generic programming capabilities, performance remains the same as the equivalent using the C API.

 LuaD also includes bindings for the Lua C API.
 To use it, import the module `luad.c.all` or selectively import the modules in the `luad.c` package.
-The usage is identical to that of working with the Lua C API.
+Usage is identical to that of working with the Lua C API.
 Documentation for the C API can be found [here](http://www.lua.org/manual/5.1/manual.html).

 (LuaD currently supports Lua version 5.1)